itzakio/deshi-deals-web/readme.md

 If you clicked on card-3 button.
 It will not show any output.
 Because it don't includes the classname **btn**.

+- **The reason why is Event Delegation useful:**
+1. Performance: In Event Delegation we can use only one EventListener to the parent and can handel hundreds of child element event.
+The code is less so it takes less memory and load faster.
+2. Dynamic Content: If a new child added with the same class or id name also works.
+No need to right code for new child.
+3. Cleaner Code: The code is less, so it looks clean and easy to maintain.

 ---

 ### 5. What is the difference between **preventDefault() and stopPropagation()** methods?

 **Answer:**
-**preventDefault():** Stops the default action of an element from happening like stops a link < a> from navigating, stops a form from submitting and stops right-click from opening context menu.
+- **preventDefault():** Stops the default action of an element from happening like stops a link < a> from navigating, stops a form from submitting and stops right-click from opening context menu.

 **Example:**
 ```html